OpenVPN/openvpn/doc/man-sections/server-options.rst

   ``--push-reset``, ``--push-remove``, ``--iroute``, ``--ifconfig-push``, ``--vlan-pvid`` and ``--config``.

+  **Note:** OpenVPN uses the CN exactly as written in the certificate.
+  But since this is a file access the filesystem might interfere.
+  Importantly OpenVPN will consider two CNs that only differ in case as different names but a case-insensitive filesystem (like you might encounter on Windows or macOS) will treat them as the same.
+When you generate your certificates make sure that the CNs are sufficiently different to not cause issues.
+When trusting an external CA note that this is a potential attack vector via maliciously generated certificates that exploit this issue.

 --client-to-client
   Because the OpenVPN server mode handles multiple clients through a single tun or tap interface, it is effectively a router.
 The